damlacekic/AppcentNasaPictures/README.md

 ![filterin1](https://user-images.githubusercontent.com/72108390/118377351-6b6e8a00-b5d5-11eb-8d2b-05eccf58cc37.png)

-When you choose one of the cameras from the option menu you can see the pictures the camera's take
+When users choose one of the cameras from the option menu they can see the pictures the cameras take

 ![filtering2](https://user-images.githubusercontent.com/72108390/118377341-61e52200-b5d5-11eb-9a82-7eb873cff77b.png)